All Episodes

 That's the first part of it.

-Well, it's an insult to the course it's an insult.
+Well, it's an insult.

-what do you think liberals do?
+What do you think liberals do?

 Well, Newsweek should know better.

-Don't they have proof proofreaders?
+Don't they have proofreaders?

 It's like if you watch a taped television program and there are obscenities or offensive things in it, they wanted them in there because if it's taped, they had a chance to redo it or take out the offensive things.